Introduction: German volume training for fat loss

 What is the first weight loss advice the majority of trainers give to their clients?
 It’s the involvement in compound movements.

 Compound movements are multi-joint movements that involve multiple muscles or muscle groups at one time.
-Involving multiple muscles increases the metabolic rate and testosterone levels that help in accelerated.
+Involving multiple muscles increases the metabolic rate and testosterone levels that help in accelerated fat loss.

 German volume training is highly focused on high volume compound lifts (bench press, squats, barbell rows, chin-ups, dips, etc).
 These compound lifts are proven highly effective in muscle development and weight loss (3).